Ever wondered what it looks like when a mountain lion attacks large prey?

 It’s a battle of strength and endurance as the two grapple on the ground.
 The buck lays several powerful kicks against the cougar’s head, but the lion doesn’t even flinch.

-Both animals must change their tactics if they are to survive.
 Watch to see how the fight unfolds.